meyympn-hub/DMS-V-Analysis/README.md

 ## Data

 The dataset is not included in this repository due to licensing restrictions.
-See `data/README.md` for details on how to obtain it.
+The authors state that access restrictions apply to the DMS V data from the Institute of German Dentists on which the results are based.
+Due to strict data protection regulations, DMS V data are generally not publicly available.
+Therefore, the minimal dataset underlying the results of this study is archived but cannot be made available to other researchers.